sachinpal404/Financial-Analysis/README.md

+## Overview
+This project involves executing a comprehensive financial analysis to identify key trends and insights, enabling strategic decision-making.
+Interactive dashboards and detailed reports were developed to visualize revenue trends and highlight critical data points.

 ## Achievements and Contributions

 - **Financial Analysis**: Executed comprehensive financial analysis to identify key trends and insights, enabling strategic decision-making.